chai-toronto/chai-toronto.github.io/README.md

 | `health_topic` | no | Relevant health topic.
 Please refer to options already in the website before creating a new one |
 | `device` | no | Relevant technology being studied.
 Please refer to options already in the website before creating a new one |
 | `skills` | yes | Relevant skills being used.
 Please refer to options already in the website before creating a new one |

-# Uploading Images
-Images should be uploaded to `images/members/`.
-Images should be square and (ideally) 165x165px.
-If you upload something else, it will be cropped.